tlswg/tls13-spec/draft-ietf-tls-tls13.md

 In the event that a client requests additional functionality using extensions, and this functionality is not supplied by the server, the client MAY abort the handshake.
-Note: TLS 1.3 ClientHello messages MUST always contain extensions, and a TLS 1.3 server MUST respond to any TLS 1.3 ClientHello without extensions with a fatal "decode_error" alert.
+Note that TLS 1.3 ClientHello messages MUST always contain extensions, and a TLS 1.3 server MUST respond to any TLS 1.3 ClientHello without extensions with a fatal "decode_error" alert.
 TLS 1.3 servers may receive TLS 1.2 ClientHello messages